These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 “I know you get a lot of email.”
 “I know you’re busy.”
 “Sorry for the interruption.”

-If these (or similar) are in the subject or first line of an email, you shouldn’t send it.
-They’re outright excuses and justifications for prospects to hit delete.
+If these (or anything like them) sit in the subject or first line of an email, you shouldn’t send it.
+They’re outright permission slips for prospects to hit delete.

-Give them a reason to open the message:
+Give them a reason to open the message instead:

 - You can read this in 18 seconds and have a solution to (challenge)